xinyangATK/GraphBetaDiffusion/README.md

 ## Visualization
 ![Overview of GBD](assets/eta.png)

-Edge generation process of with **concentration modulation defined by node degree** on  `Community-small` dataset.
+Edge generation process of GBD with **concentration modulation defined by node degree** on  `Community-small` dataset.